 QuickBooks is the entry into accounting software for many businesses, thanks to its low price point and relative simplicity.
-However, it is an entry-level accounting system and growing businesses quickly come to understand the shortcomings of the software.
-While many of QuickBooks’ shortcomings can be overcome with manual workarounds and complementary software, eventually those steps are not enough and problems emerge that begin to stifle growth.
+However, it is an entry-level accounting system, and growing businesses quickly come to understand the shortcomings of the software.
+While many of QuickBooks’ shortcomings can be overcome with manual workarounds and complementary software, eventually those steps are not enough, and problems emerge that begin to stifle growth.
 The difficult part for many of these businesses is determining when they need to move to a new system.

 If your business recognizes one or more of the following signs, it’s probably time for you to move on from QuickBooks and grow your organization with a comprehensive enterprise resource planning (ERP) system.
 ERP systems collect business information from around your company and integrate it into one digital ecosystem.
-Separate business functions are broken down into modules, including warehouse management, finance management, customer resource management and much more.
+Separate business functions are broken down into modules, including warehouse management, finance management, customer resource management, and much more.
 Moving to an ERP platform needn’t be a disruptive and painful process.
 Today’s systems allow companies to more easily add specific ERP modules as they need them.

 12 Signs That You're Outgrowing QuickBooks

-1. Manual processes:
+1. Manual Processes

-Whether its revenue recognition or the monthly close, the limits of QuickBooks functionality force accounting departments into complex workarounds in spreadsheets and a morass of journal entries.
+Whether it’s revenue recognition or the monthly close, the limits of QuickBooks functionality force accounting departments into complex workarounds in spreadsheets and a morass of journal entries.
 This leaves accountants gathering data from disparate systems and manually entering it into QuickBooks or pulling data out of QuickBooks for analysis.
 The cumbersome manual processes are prone to error and leave less time for analysis and work that brings value.

-2. Spreadsheet overload:
+2. Spreadsheet Overload

 Because QuickBooks limits access to the system, vital company data is often stored on spreadsheets.
 Workers then waste time playing “hunt for the spreadsheet” trying to find the most recent and accurate data.
-Meanwhile, spreadsheets are at risk of manual data entry errors and typically have weak audit and compliance controls introducing the risk of fraud.
+Meanwhile, spreadsheets are at risk of manual data entry errors and typically have weak audit and compliance controls, introducing the risk of fraud.

-3. Multiple entities:
+3. Multiple Entities

-4. Disparate tools and data:
+4. Disparate Tools and Data

 In order to manage inventory within QuickBooks, businesses that grow beyond spreadsheets often turn to add-on applications to fill gaps in areas like inventory management.
 For example, Enjoy Life Foods, a maker of allergen-free foods, found as it grew QuickBooks and FishBowl for inventory management crashed regularly and couldn’t provide the real-time information it needed.
 This is a frequent problem for companies running QuickBooks.
-They add on third-party solutions to patch holes in QuickBooks functionality only to find that the integrations aren’t as robust as advertised, data doesn’t synch, and issues arrive during upgrades.
+They add on third-party solutions to patch holes in QuickBooks functionality only to find that the integrations aren’t as robust as advertised, data doesn’t sync, and issues arrive during upgrades.
 That leaves data spread in different systems and spreadsheets across the organization.

-5. User and storage limits:
+5. User and Storage Limits

-6. Lack of customization:
+6. Lack of Customization

 QuickBooks limited functionality and rigid structure prevent businesses from customizing it to fit their unique needs.
 For example, businesses can’t limit or change who approves a purchase request or the process for approval.

-7. Absence of best practices:
+7. Absence of Best Practices

-8. Lack of visibility:
+8. Lack of Visibility

-The more customers, products, revenue and sales channels a business has, the more difficult it is to gain insights from that data in QuickBooks.
-Because information is often stored in separate systems or spreadsheets, data is not updated in real-time.
-Limited reporting capabilities force accounting to turn to spreadsheets, which are error-prone, and gathering data is labor intensive.
+The more customers, products, revenue, and sales channels a business has, the more difficult it is to gain insights from that data in QuickBooks.
+Because information is often stored in separate systems or spreadsheets, data is not updated in real time.
+Limited reporting capabilities force accounting to turn to spreadsheets, which are error-prone, and gathering data is labor-intensive.

-9. Tedious month-end close:
+9. Tedious Month-End Close

 Limited functionality and scope create a heavy workload for the accounting department conducting the month- and period-end close.
-Staff is forced to track down data from different departments before entering it into QuickBooks then cross-posting transactional data between systems.
+Staff is forced to track down data from different departments before entering it into QuickBooks, then cross-posting transactional data between systems.

-10. Guesswork in sales forecasting and budgeting:
+10. Guesswork in Sales Forecasting and Budgeting

 Every time there are changes in a business, staff have to accommodate them with workarounds.
 QuickBooks doesn’t have built-in support for everyday functions like making simple changes across matrix SKUs and adding new sales tax rates.
 Processes that cry out for automation have to be done manually or from spreadsheets.

-12. Expensive and burdensome audits:
+12. Expensive and Burdensome Audits

 As regulations and other compliance standards evolve, accounting teams that have to rely on spreadsheets discover preparing for audits is time-consuming and subject to risk.
 When the audit is conducted, many businesses find it takes longer than expected and is therefore more expensive.